Careers by Major - Geography

 Extern Job Shadowing Program

 Extern is a career exploration program that offers you the opportunity to meet with people working in your preferred career area for placements of 1-5 days.
-Placements take place in Reading Week or in May.
-Samples of previous Extern placements include: GIS Project Manager; Market Researcher; Urban Planner; and many other career areas.
+Samples of previous Extern placements include: GIS Project Manager, Market Researcher, Urban Planner, and many others.

 - Canadian Association of Geographers (information for students, member directory and employment postings)